154: The Necessity of Radical Self-Care, with Shelly Tygielski

 Self-care is a necessity, not a luxury.
 Even more so for parents raising neurodiverse kids, like those with ADHD or autism.
 And yet, self-care is the first thing we sacrifice as parents, thinking we are doing better by our kids and our families in doing so.
 The reality is, the less we care for ourselves, the less we have to give to others.
 Sacrificing your self-care is actually making you less able to give your all to others.

-On this episode of the Parenting ADHD Podcast, I’m talking to the author of “Sit Down to Rise Up,” Shelly Tygielski about radical self-care.
+On this episode, I’m talking to the author of “Sit Down to Rise Up,” Shelly Tygielski about radical self-care.
 Listen in to learn about developing compassion-based resilience and creating a community of care for yourself to prevent caregiver depletion and burnout.
 You’ll leave this episode feeling valued and inspired.

 Shelly Tygielski